student9128/flutter_emas_push/README.md

 > add this code in AndroidManifest.xml (vivo push needs `<data android:host="${applicationId}" android:path="/thirdpush"
 android:scheme="agoo" />`)

-* maybe you don't need it(this plugin has added it) ,only you find you can not receive push when offline.
+* if you find you can not receive push when offline, please check it.

 ```xml